2025–26 Ohio Bobcats women's basketball team

-The 2025–26 Ohio Bobcats women's basketball team will represent Ohio University during the 2025–26 NCAA Division I women's basketball season.
-The Bobcats, led by thirteenth-year head coach Bob Boldon, play their home games at the Convocation Center in Athens, Ohio as a member of the Mid-American Conference.
+The 2025–26 Ohio Bobcats women's basketball team represented Ohio University during the 2025–26 NCAA Division I women's basketball season.
+The Bobcats, led by thirteenth-year head coach Bob Boldon, played their home games at the Convocation Center in Athens, Ohio as a member of the Mid-American Conference.

+They finished the 2025–26 season 11–7 in MAC play, to finish in 5th place.
+They qualified for the MAC tournament as the 5th seed, where they defeated Central Michigan in the quarterfinals before losing to top seeded Miami in the semifinals.

+Ohio accepted a WNIT bid, where they lost in the first round to UMBC to end the season at 18–14.

 Previous season

-They finished 6–23 and 4–14 in MAC play, to finish tied for eleventh in the MAC.
+The team finished 6–23 and 4–14 in MAC play, to finish tied for eleventh in the MAC.
 They failed to qualify for the MAC tournament.